Skip to content

 Character Replacement Analysis

-Under the Character Replacements section of a Font is a Analyze Font Replacements button which can be pressed to prompt TCM to perform an automated analysis of the Font and make suggested replacements.
+Click Analyze in the Character Replacements section to prompt TCM to perform an automated analysis of the uploaded Font file and add suggested replacements.
+The button is disabled until a font file has been uploaded.

 During this analysis, TCM will look for any appropriate glyph within the Font for all the most commonly used English characters (i.e. A-Z and all standard punctuation).
 If the Font is assigned to a Template, Series, or Episode2 then TCM will look at the titles of those assigned elements for characters.